 He shared this gift with loved ones everywhere he went.

 His greatest legacy is his compassion.
-Mark understood that each person is fighting a unique battle and consistently strove to find good in everyone.
+Mark understood that each person was fighting a unique battle and consistently strove to find good in everyone.

 Mark is survived by his son Peter Michel Bernier, daughter-in-law Louisa Carter Bernier, granddaughters Alicia and Anna Bernier, and countless nieces, nephews, and friends.